 SSI benefits are available for disabled children and adults who need financial assistance because they have little to no work history.
 Similar to SSDI benefits, you must show that your disabling condition is preventing you from being able to work.

 Disabled Widow and Widower Benefits

-These benefits are available to widows/widowers over the age of 60 who lost their spouse within the last seven years.
-The age may be lowered to age 50 if the surviving spouse is also suffering from a qualified disabling condition.
-To obtain these disability benefits, you must provide the SSA with your spouse’s death and birth certificates, you and your deceased spouse’ Social Security number, and most recent tax return.
+These benefits are available to widows/widowers over the age of 60 who lost their spouses within the last seven years.
+The age may be lowered to age 50 if the surviving spouse is also suffering from a qualifying disabling condition.
+To obtain these disability benefits, you must provide the SSA with your spouse’s death and birth certificates, you and your deceased spouse’s Social Security number, and your most recent tax return.